ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

-The values are converted to java.util.Properties which are merged with the properties from the \*.properties files from /etc to create the client OmeroContext (also known as the "application context").
+The values are converted to java.util.Properties which are merged with the properties from the \*.properties files from /etc to create the client :ref:`developers/Omero/Server/Context` (also known as the "application context").
 The context contains a Principal and user credentials (password, etc.) which are associated with the thread before each method execution in a specialized TargetSource.
 Finally, these objects are serialized to the